antonfirsov/docs/2023/11-Nov/the-convenience-of-system-io/the-convenience-of-system-io.md

 I cannot help but think that moon-letters are fantastic [whitespace characters](https://en.wikipedia.org/wiki/Whitespace_character).

-Here are the results of a [small utility](https://github.com/richlander/convenience/tree/wordcount/wordcount/codepoints) that prints out information about each Unicode character, using that text.
+Here are the results of a [small utility](https://github.com/richlander/convenience/tree/main/wordcount/codepoints) that prints out information about each Unicode character, using that text.
+The byte-length, and bytes are specific to being a UTF8 representation.

 ```bash
 $ dotnet run elrond.txt | head -n 16